Pediatric Blood Pressure Chart

 Use Template

-What is the normal blood pressure range for children?
+What is the normal blood pressure range for children and adolescents?

 Knowing that normal blood pressure (BP) values in children differ from those in adults is essential.
-This is because children's bodies are constantly growing and developing, affecting their blood pressure readings.
+Children’s bodies are constantly growing and developing, affecting their blood pressure readings.

-Children's normal blood pressure range is based on age, height, and gender.
+Children’s normal blood pressure range is based on age, height, and sex.
 As children age and become taller, their blood pressure levels typically increase.
+Therefore, maintaining a healthy blood pressure range in children is important as it varies based on these factors.

 Pediatric Blood Pressure Chart Template